 When you book the trip via phone or email we will take a credit card number to hold the space.
 Nothing will be charged at that time.
-If you cancel less than 48 hours before the trip, you will be charged for half the trip.
-Cancellations on the morning of the trip or “no show” will incur the full cost of the trip.
+If you cancel less than 48 hours before the trip, you will be charged 50% of the quoted rate.
+Cancellations on the morning of the trip or “no show” will incur the full quoted cost of the trip.

-When you book a trip through the website (Lap of St John, 2-tank dives) your credit card will be charged at the time of booking.
+When you book a trip through the website (2-tank dives) your credit card will be charged at the time of booking.
 If you cancel more than 48 hours out you will be given a full refund.
-Less than 48 hours out you will receive 1/2 refund.
-No shows the morning of will not receive a refund.
+Less than 48 hours out you will receive a 50% refund.
+No shows the day of the trip will not receive a refund.

 The cancellation policy is for everyone’s protection.
-We work seven days a week on St John – if not on the Busy Bee, for someone else.
-Having a last minute cancellation or a no-show can be devastating.
+We work seven days a week on St John.
+Having a last minute cancellation or a no-show can be a devastating loss.
 We do everything in our power to keep our rates as low as we can while still providing a top notch service.